I’ve had lots of questions about building the world for The House on Hunter Street (2022).

 Liverpool, 1911.
 The life of young Fanny Maddox is already complicated enough.
 Holding together her fractious Welsh family.
 Her suffragette struggle for women’s rights.
 Her guilty secrets.
 But that’s when an unhinged “cousin”, Tom Priddy, turns up on the doorstep.
 On the other side of town, the African seaman, Amos Gartee, on strike at the Harrington Dock, who’ll have such a big impact on their stories.
 All this, and a city on the verge of revolution.
 Mysteries to be solved.
 Sectarian divides to be crossed.
 Scores to be settled.
 Justice to be won.

-The working title?
-The House on Hunter Street.
 I finished the first draft a few years back and then set it aside.
 Not quite right.
-But now it’s having a major rewrite.
+But then it enjoyed a major rewrite.
 Great to be writing about Liverpool, of course.
 And Liverpool in 1911?
 Fascinating.
-Watch this space and I’ll keep you posted.